Yerkes Observatory: Legacy

 In the latter years of the 20th century, space observatories also marked a major advance, and somewhat less than a century after Yerkes, the Hubble Space Telescope, with a 2.4 meter reflector, was launched.
 Small refractors remain popular for astronomical photography, although issues with chromatic aberration were never really entirely solved for the lens.
-(Isaac Newton had solved this with the reflecting design, although the refractors are not without their merits.)
+(Isaac Newton solved this with the reflecting design, although the refractors are not without their merits.)

-The renaissance-esque grounds and architecture, murals, and statues of the premiere 19th century great observatories, with their extraordinary great telescopes; the Yerkes facility was described as "castle-like".
-For example, the Yerkes Observatory was built on a 77-acre grounds, with artistically designed landscaping.
-The visually remarkable extremely long tubes and elaborate domes and mounts provided an egg of knowledge that astronomers and the public flocked to for knowledge about the stars.
-The Yerkes grounds have landscaping designed by Olmstead, for example.

 Great advancements such as astrophotography and the discovery of nebulas and different types of stars provided a major advance in this period.
 The importance of finely crafted mounts matched to a large aperture, harnessing the power of the basic equations of the telescopes design to bring the heavens into closer, brighter examination increased humankind's understanding of space and Earth's place in the Galaxy.
-Among the accomplishments, Kuiper discovered that Saturn's Moon Titan has an atmosphere.
+Among the accomplishments, Kuiper discovered that Saturn's moon Titan has an atmosphere.